discordjs/guide/guide/creating-your-bot/creating-commands.md

 Below is a deployment script you can use.
 Focus on these variables:

-- `clientId`: Your bot's client id
+- `clientId`: Your application's client id
 - `guildId`: Your development server's id
 - `commands`: An array of commands to register.
 The [slash command builder](/popular-topics/builders.md#slash-command-builders) from `@discordjs/builders` is used to build the data for your commands

 ::: tip
-In order to get your bot's client id and guild id, open Discord and go to your settings.
+In order to get your application's client id, go to [Discord Developer Portal](https://discord.com/developers/applications) and choose your application.
+Find the id under "Application ID" in General Information subpage.
+To get guild id, open Discord and go to your settings.
 On the "Advanced" page, turn on "Developer Mode".
 This will enable a "Copy ID" button in the context menu when you right-click on a server icon, a user's profile, etc.
 :::

 :::: code-group